Story

 You can only move along the blocks if there is no gap (you can't jump), and you can only climb onto the top of a block if it's exactly 1 level higher (so you can't climb 2 levels at once).
 The puzzle aspect mostly revolves around how you have to pull, push, and rearrange the various blocks to form bridges, close gaps, and build stairs, that you can actually climb.
 There are various special blocks, like traps that kill you if you stay on them, cracked blocks which break if you step on them twice, and so on.
 Even though it's a very simple concept, it has a surprising amount of depth.
 There are multiple techniques you can discover while climbing on how to solve various situations, and some of them are also explained in the form of hints.
 Difficulty is in the right place, I frequently had to make multiple passes at the same level, before I managed to finish it.

-You get points while climbing, based on a few things, like how much time was left on the clock, or did you use any items.
-The rating system is quite unforgiving, I don't think I got anything better than silver, once.
+You get points while climbing, based on a few things, like how much time was left on the clock, or whether you used any items.
+The rating system is quite unforgiving, but also I don't think I got anything better than silver.
 During the climb, you can collect money, that you can use to buy items inbetween levels, but it's very superflous, since you can only carry 1 item at a time, and your money resets between levels.

 Ports

 There are two different Catherines out, the "regular" Catherine, and there is Catherine: Full body.
-I'm not sure what the differences are between the two, I didn't want to check, because it would probably spoil the story, but from what I heard, the "only" major changes relate to the story, but not to the gameplay.
+I'm not sure what the differences are between the two and I didn't want to check because it would probably spoil the story, but from what I heard, the "only" major changes relate to the story, and not to the gameplay.

 Overall, I think it's a very niché game, that could do a lot better, if it was not for the subpar port/performance.
 The story is very nice, and interesting, the puzzles are interesting as well, but they could really use some more variation.